industrial-edge/iem-on-k3s/docs/Deployment.md

 > **Note**
 > Please ensure to adjust the IP and domain according to your specific setup.

-Next, open your preferred web browser and enter the chosen `hostname`.
+Next, open your preferred web browser and access the chosen `hostname` address using HTTPS protocol, for example: `https://iem.edge.siemens.com`.

 You will be prompted to log in to your IEM instance.
 Please utilize the credentials you set during the installation process, as specified in `template.yaml`, and the saved output of the installation.